chrieke/mkdocs-exclude-search/README.md

 # mkdocs-exclude-search

-A mkdocs plugin that lets you exclude selected files or header sections from the search index.
+A mkdocs plugin that lets you exclude selected files or sections from the search index.

 ## Setup